-I like to say that my first published book was something of an accident.
-But it’s not really true.
-It’s the natural extension of all the writing I’ve been doing about fostering curiosity in children (and their parents) on my blog Caterpickles.
+Both books in the Caterpickles Parenting Series are a natural extension of all the writing I’ve been doing about fostering curiosity in children (and their parents) on my blog Caterpickles.

-The next installment in my Caterpickles Parenting Series, Did Dinosaurs Have Belly Buttons?, will focus on science, and how parents without a science degree can handle their child’s curious questions without enrolling in a college-level refresher course.
+The next installment in the Caterpickles Parenting Series, scheduled for release in 2019, will focus on science, and how parents without a science degree can handle their child’s curious questions without enrolling in a college-level refresher course.

 I have three blogs, because of course I do (they are all on different topics so it must be ok).
 The first I’ve already mentioned, Caterpickles, where I write about fostering curiosity in kids.
 The second is this one, BostonWriters, where I chat about books and the writing life.

 For a brief, but happy year while we still lived in Massachusetts, I was privileged to be allowed to scour the archives at my local church.
 You can find a few of the tidbits I dug up there at Once Upon a Time in Needham.

 I’ve also written location-specific Caterpickles posts and original articles on traveling with kids for the vacation rental site Dwellable.
 Select Caterpickles posts from our time in Massachusetts have also appeared on the Norwood Patch, a hyper local news site based in Norwood Massachusetts.
 I’ve also written on environmental and sustainability issues for Together Yes, a Massachusetts-based environmental group.